 Money is always an important topic when you travel.
 What currency do you need?
 Can I use an ATM in Holland?
 How to exchange money, how to tip, et cetera.

-Read the answer to these questions in my post about Exchanging Currency in Amsterdam and the rest of The Netherlands.
+Read the answers to these questions in my post about Exchanging Currency in Amsterdam and the rest of The Netherlands.

 ATMs are widely available.
 It’s legislation that ATMs must be available within a certain distance from everyone’s home to make access to cash available to everybody, even people living remotely and the elderly.